larskotthoff/notmuch-sync/README.md

 Run as e.g. `notmuch-sync --verbose --delete --remote my.mail.server --user user`.
 This assumes that you can connect to `my.mail.server` using SSH with user `user` and that `notmuch-sync` is in the $PATH of that user on the remote machine.
 See `notmuch-sync --help` for commandline flags.
+Notmuch databases need to be set up on both sides; notmuch-sync does not run `notmuch new`.

+If you're starting with an empty notmuch database on one side, the first sync might take a long time.
+The second sync will, too, as it essentially verifies everything that was done during the first sync.
+Subsequent syncs should be much faster, unless there are a lot of changes.

 ## Main Features